downshift-js/downshift/src/hooks/useSelect/README.md

 Called each time the menu is open or closed.
 Menu open state can be open by toggle button click, Enter or Space key, Up Arrow or Down Arrow key.
 Can be closed by selecting an item, blur (Tab, Shift-Tab or clicking outside), clicking the toggle button or hitting Escape.

 - `changes`: These are the properties that actually have changed since the last state change.
 This object is guaranteed to contain the `isOpen` property with the new value.
 This also has a `type` property which you can learn more about in the [`stateChangeTypes`](#statechangetypes) section.
-This property will be part of the actions that can trigger a `isOpen` change, for example `stateChangeTypes.select.ToggleButtonClick`.
+This property will be part of the actions that can trigger a `isOpen` change, for example `useSelect.stateChangeTypes.ToggleButtonClick`.

 ### onStateChange